EdenKupe/anarchysf/pages/A/article1.md

 ---
-title: Adams, Douglas - The Hitchhiker's Guide to the Galaxy series (1979–92)
+title: The Hitchhiker's Guide to the Galaxy series
+author: Adams, Douglas
+category: A
+format: book
+yearReleased: (1979–92)
 ---